marshallou/LearnInterpreter/sicp/amb-evaluator/README.md

   At first, I have no clue about what "invariant" they want to keep, until I saw the code which anlyze "if".

-  For expressions like self-evaluating, quote, variable and lambda, are predestined to be sucess.
-They serve as base case of this recursive evaluating process.
-Since those are expressions that when evaluating, are predestined to be success, we know the process is shown below:
-- evaluate the expression
-- get the evaluated value
-- call sucess with the value

-  Now we can take a look at the process of analysing if.

 ```
 (define (analyze-if exp)
     (let ((pproc (analyze (if-predicate exp)))